GeoJSON-Net/GeoJSON.Net/README.md

 ## News

+### Version 2.0.x

+Breaking Changes
+- IPosition has been removed as it was deemed as redundant and a left over from the original GeoJSON spec.
+- GeoJSON.Net.Feature namesapce renamed to GeoJSON.Net.Features

+General Changes
+- Nothing much yet!

-It's probably best to check out the [commits](https://github.com/GeoJSON-Net/GeoJSON.Net/commits/master) and the [issues](https://github.com/GeoJSON-Net/GeoJSON.Net/issues) what has been added over time.
+Also check out the [commits](https://github.com/GeoJSON-Net/GeoJSON.Net/commits/master) and the [issues](https://github.com/GeoJSON-Net/GeoJSON.Net/issues) what has been added over time.

 ## Contributing